History BA (Hons)Study level: Undergraduate

 - Academic community – the creation of learning experiences built around collaboration and research, taught by a group of historians who are accessible and who work with you to help you build a portfolio of experiences which will aid you in preparing for the post-graduation market or further studies.

-- Specialised degree paths – specialise in an exciting range of topics and themes within the history programme.
+- Specialised topics – specialise in an exciting range of topics and themes within the history programme.
+These include American history; modern European history; race and civil rights; espionage studies; environmentalism; the history of the media; and the history and politics of the Far Right.

 Course Director Darren Reid talks you through what you could be studying during your History BA (Hons) degree.